-While the 2013-2014 Maple Leafs had some significant defensive issues which probably cost them a potential playoff birth, it got me thinking about the kind of defensive player that the current version of the Maple Leafs desperately covet.
+While the 2013-14 Toronto Maple Leafs had some significant defensive issues which probably cost them a potential playoff birth, it got me thinking about the kind of defensive player that the current version of the Maple Leafs desperately covets.
 And while we can’t go back in time and pluck out some of the best defensemen to ever don the Maple Leaf on their chest, there’s certainly no reason why we can’t look back at what this author considers to be the top four “Top 4” in Maple Leafs history.
 Enjoy, debate, and feel free to suggest your own list of the four all-time best ever to patrol the blue line for the Toronto Maple Leafs.

-4. Ian “Bull” Turnbull
+4) Ian “Bull” Turnbull

-3. Tomas Kaberle
+3) Tomas Kaberle

 An accomplished Maple Leaf and a star in his native home, Tomas Kaberle should be heralded for his career in Toronto.

-2. Tim Horton
+2) Tim Horton

 I started this article by alluding to the type of defensive dynamo that the current version of the Toronto Maple Leafs sorely need.
 Frankly, Tim Horton is the mold of that guy.
-Horton never quit on a play, he was a pillar in the community, and he carried himself as a true professional who embraced the essence of what it meant to be a Maple Leaf.
+Horton never quit on a play, he was a pillar of the community and he carried himself as a true professional who embraced the essence of what it meant to be a Maple Leaf.
 Watch this post game interview after the 1967 Stanley Cup Finals, it’s hard not to wish the current day Maple Leafs had an old-school guy like Tim Horton.

 There’s always room for debate, but in my opinion, Borje Salming is the best defenseman to ever wear the blue & white.
 He’s ranked 18th in all-time career points, and 15th in assists scored by NHL defenseman.